 Klaus-Dieter Kreuer’s research aim is to get a deeper understanding of ion conduction phenomena in order to develop ion conducting materials for electrochemical applications such as fuel cells and batteries.

-His “Proton Conductivity: Materials and Applications” review from 1996 has been cited more than thousand times.
+His “Proton Conductivity: Materials and Applications” review from 1996 has been cited more than two thousand times.

 Chemistry of Materials (December 2014)